-Konstantin (Kostia) Andreev has an MA in English linguistics and a teaching degree in English and German.
+Konstantin (Kostia) Andreev has an MA in English linguistics, an MA in philosophy, and a teaching degree in English and German.
 He has taught English since 1999, first in St. Petersburg and since 2007 in Sweden.
 At Dalarna University, he teaches a variety of undergraduate courses focusing on English proficiency and the fundamentals of linguistic theory.
 He also teaches commissioned courses in Business English.
 He is the course coordinator of English Language Structure and Introduction to English Linguistics.

 Christine Cox Eriksson